Nourishing and Cherishing Your Wife

 The goal of our love is to see our wives become more like Christ.
 I must be ready to die to myself as I cleanse her, nourish her, and cherish her.

 I was talking one evening to Charlie, a dentist friend of mine, who told me about a quest he was on.
 “I have decided,” he announced to me, “to reclaim Sunday morning.”

 He continued.
-"Here's what I do.
+“Here’s what I do.
 I get up at 7:00.
 I try to allow my hardworking and devoted wife one morning of extra sleep.
 She needs it.
-While everyone else sleeps, I dress and shave and have a good quiet time.
-I read a chapter from Proverbs and a few psalms.
-Sometimes I whisper a psalm back to the Lord.
+While everyone else sleeps, I dress and shave and read a chapter from Proverbs and a few psalms.

 “I resist the temptation to get the newspaper out of the driveway or to turn on the TV.
 The next thing I do is to wake up the children.
 I go sit on the side of their beds, and I rub their backs and cuddle with them and tell them I love them.
 I remind them that breakfast will be on the table at 9:00 sharp, and they need to be dressed and have their beds made if they want anything to eat.

 “While they are busy, I go to work on breakfast.
 Scrambled eggs and toast, or pancakes, or whatever.
 Usually, the activity around the house wakes my sleeping wife, who begins to get herself ready for church.
 Along with the kids, she arrives at the table at 9:00 for breakfast.
 But I don’t stop there.
 While everyone eats, I will find something to read—a passage from the Bible, and maybe a story from The Book of Virtues.